Dee-L/apartment_shopping/00_readme/00_readme.md

 - `03_batch_program.r`
   - Running this program will run all other scripts, process the data, and output it to the target files.
 - `04_my_fxns_this_project.r`
-  - Contains functions written specific for this project (not public).
+  - Define functions and parameters for this project (not public).
 - `05_scripts/`
   - Contains the scripts run by `01_batch_program.r`.
     - `<>.r`